-N-Nitrosodimethylamine is a chemical compound also known as NDMA, and it is categorized by the Environmental Protection Agency (EPA) as a “probable human carcinogen.”
-NDMA is dangerous because unsafe levels can increase your risk of developing certain cancers, which can result in significant hardship and even take your life.
+N-Nitrosodimethylamine is a chemical compound also known as NDMA.
+It is categorized by the U.S. Food and Drug Administration (FDA) as a “probable human carcinogen.”
+NDMA is dangerous because unsafe levels can increase your risk of developing certain cancers, resulting in significant hardship and even taking your life.

-Researchers recently found that the antacid Zantac and similar drugs containing the ingredient ranitidine may contain unsafe levels of NDMA and may produce even more NDMA when ranitidine breaks down in the body.
+Researchers recently found that the antacid Zantac and similar drugs containing the ingredient ranitidine may contain unsafe levels of NDMA.
+They may also produce even more NDMA when ranitidine breaks down in the body.
+If you have been placed at risk of ranitidine exposure, a Zantac lawyer may be able to help you collect compensation.

-- Is used to promote the growth of tumors in lab animals in order to test approaches for treating tumors
+- Is used to promote the growth of tumors in lab animals to test cancer treatments

 - May have a similar effect (inducing tumors) in humans